Wrigley Field (Los Angeles): Minor League Baseball 1925–1957

-For 33 seasons, 1925 to 1957, the park was home to the Angels, who were a farm team of the Chicago Cubs.
-For 11 seasons, (1926–1935, 1938) the park was also the home of another PCL team, the Hollywood Stars.
-In 1930, the Angels and Stars combined to draw over 850,000 fans, more than the two major league teams in St. Louis (Browns and Cardinals) drew that season.
-The Stars eventually moved to their own new ballpark, Gilmore Field, just west of the Pan Pacific Auditorium.
-Angel players of note included future Dodgers Manager and Hall of Fame member Tommy Lasorda, future Phillies, Expos, Twins and Angels Manager Gene Mauch, actor Chuck Connors, Gene Baker, and Andy Pafko.
-The parent club, Chicago Cubs were the first major league team to play at Wrigley, when they played the Angels in a spring training game in 1926.
-Years later, on March 20, 1949, the major league Cubs played the defending world champion Cleveland Indians in a spring training game before 24,517.
+For parts of 33 seasons, late 1925 through 1957, the park was home to the Angels, who were a farm team of the Chicago Cubs.
+The Angels inaugurated the ballpark on September 29, 1925, with a win against the San Francisco Seals.

+For 11 seasons, (1926–1935, 1938) the park was also the home of PCL team the Hollywood Stars.
+In 1930, the Angels and Stars combined to draw more than 850,000 fans.
+The Stars moved to a new ballpark, Gilmore Field, west of the Pan Pacific Auditorium.
+Angels players included Dodgers manager and Hall of Fame member Tommy Lasorda, Phillies, Expos, Twins and Angels manager Gene Mauch, actor Chuck Connors, Gene Baker, and Andy Pafko.

+Both clubs enjoyed some successful seasons at Wrigley Field.
+The Angels were frequent contenders, and won the Pacific Coast League championship in 1926, 1933, 1934, 1947 and 1956.
+The Stars won the PCL in 1929 and 1930 during their time at Wrigley.
+In the 1930 playoff series, the Stars defeated their landlords, the Angels, 4 games to 1.

+The parent club, Chicago Cubs, was the first major league team to play at Wrigley, when they played the Angels in a spring training game in 1926.
+On March 20, 1949, the major league Cubs played the defending world champion Cleveland Indians in a spring training game before 24,517 people.

-On February 21, 1957, the Dodgers bought Wrigley Field, the Angels franchise and their territorial rights for $3 million (as well as a team in Fort Worth, Texas).
+On February 21, 1957, the Dodgers bought a team in Fort Worth, Texas, Wrigley Field, the Angels franchise and their territorial rights for $3 million.
 L.A.
-Wrigley's minor league baseball days then ended when the Brooklyn Dodgers of the National League transferred to Los Angeles in 1958.
-The Pacific Coast League Angels franchise were forced to relocate, ending up in Spokane, Washington, as the Indians, with a brand-new stadium.
+Wrigley's minor league baseball days ended when the Brooklyn Dodgers of the National League transferred to Los Angeles in 1958.
+The PCL Angels franchise relocated as the Spokane Indians to Avista Stadium in Spokane, Washington.